ibm-cloud-docs/Cloudant/documents/design_document_management.md

 ```
 {: codeblock}

-The URL can be HTTP or HTTPS,
-and can include authentication credentials.
+The URL must start with `https://` and can include authentication credentials.
 Run the following command to define the URL of the {{site.data.keyword.cloudant_short_notm}} instance with authentication credentials:

 ```sh
 export COUCH_URL="https://$ACCOUNT:$PASSWORD@$HOST.cloudant.com"